 To use Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

-See in Glossary, the Mesh RendererA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
+See in Glossary on your moving GameObjects, the Mesh RendererA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
 More info

 See in Glossary.

 You can change this setting to either “off” or “use proxy volume”.
 Switching the light probes setting to off will disable the light probe’s effect on this GameObject.

 Light Probe Proxy Volumes are a special setting which you can use for situations where a large moving object might be too big to be sensibly lit by the results of a single tetrahedron from the light probe groupA component that enables you to add Light Probes to GameObjects in your scene.
 More info

 See in Glossary, and instead needs to be lit by multiple groups of light probes across the length of the model.
 See Light Probe Proxy VolumesA component that allows you to use more lighting information for large dynamic GameObjects that cannot use baked lightmaps (for example, large Particle Systems or skinned Meshes).
 More info

 The other setting in the Mesh Renderer inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary which relates to light probes is the Anchor Override setting.
 As described previously, when a GameObject moves through your scene, Unity calculates which tetrahedron the GameObject falls within from the volume defined by the light probe groups.
 By default this is calculated from the centre point of the Mesh’s bounding box, however you can override the point that is used by assigning a different GameObject to the Anchor Override field.